jrivas112/cse15l-lab-reports/labs/lab3.md

 the directory you executed the command from.
 This is a great command when you can't remember where you saved a file.
 #### Example 1:
+Here we can see that the command finds teh chapter-1 txt
 ```console
 [user@sahara ~/docsearch/technical]$ find -name "chapter-1.txt"
 ./911report/chapter-1.txt
 ```
 #### Example 2:
+Here we can see that the command finds teh chapter-2 txt
 ```console
 [user@sahara ~/docsearch/technical]$ find -name "chapter-2.txt"
 ./911report/chapter-2.txt